Introduction

 Rahab: An Ethnic Enemy

 If the fact that Rahab was a prostitute or liar was an obstacle to her acceptance into Israel, her ethnicity could have been a much larger one.
 Israel most certainly had dishonest people among their company, and no doubt had prostitutes of their own nationality.
 Although there were laws against adultery the practice still existed within Israel.
 The new nation doubtlessly wanted to remain pure from sexual sin, but more important was avoiding the worship of other gods.
 For the Israelite nation entering the land of Canaan, avoiding integration with the nations around them was of great importance.
 God provided statutes to Israel prohibiting them from mixing with the Canaanites specifically to avoid being led away from the worship of Yahweh.
 Exodus 23:32 makes clear that the Israelites were to make no covenants with the people of the land of Canaan.
 Exodus 34:15-16 repeats the same command, adding “for when they prostitute after their gods and sacrifice to their gods and you are invited, you eat of their sacrifice.”
 It goes on to warn against intermarriage with foreign nations because that could lead Israelites to “prostitute” after other gods.
 Likewise, Deuteronomy 7:1-5 commands Israel to abstain from marrying pagans because “they will turn your children away from following me to serve other gods.”
+God gave the instruction to avoid intermingling with the Canaanite nations so that they would not end up worshipping the Canaanite gods.

 It was specifically this idea of a "hostile stranger," one who refused to accept Yahweh or His instruction on worship and society, that the Israelites wanted to keep out of their midst.
 This can be seen by examining the terms the Bible employs when speaking about a hostile foreigner or an assimilated foreigner.
 The former got the title נֵכָר (nacar), well the latter was called תּוֹשָב (toshav).
 The נֵכָר is a person who refuses to assimilate into Israel, and the תּוֹשָב is a fully assimilated member.
 In between the two is the title גֵר, which indicates a person living in Israel who seeks to assimilate.
 These terms help provide a background for the laws regarding foreigners in the Pentateuch.
 Deut.
 17:15 prohibits Israel from having a foreign (נֵכָר ) king, Deut.
 15:1-3 allows the Israelites to uphold debts belonging to this type of foreigner, and Deut.
 23:21 allows for the charging of interest.
 Deut.
 14:21 allows the selling of unclean meet to the "hostile foreigner (נֵכָר)," prohibits the eating of any unclean meat including meat that died on its own by the Israelite, but allows the "sojourner (גֵרִִּ)" to eat clean meat that died on its own.